yPerrot/faq-accordion-card-main/README.md

 ### HTML
 This is the first time I use the `details` and `summary` tag, what a great discovery!
-I use `div` to create section in my code, but I must take a deep look into most used tag such as `aside` or `article` to improve my code and my understanding.
+I use `div` to create section in my code, but I must take a deep look into most used tags such as `aside` or `article` to improve my code and my understanding.

 ### CSS
 This is also my first time I use `media query`.
-I did my best but I'm not confident with the way i manage images change, they must be a better solution.
+I did my best but I'm not confident with the way I manage images change, they must be a better solution.
+I had a hard time managing image.
+I do know how to do it properly.

-### JS  :javascript:
+### JS
 Nothing special.